 The problem with not trusting is it not only justifies control, it creates all kinds of anxiety.
-When you’re not in a state of trust you’re always worried about what’s going to happen.
-I’m sure that’s a common experience with a lot of unschoolers, especially if you’re new to it—it’s kind of a leap of faith.
-You have this anxiety, what if this doesn’t work, what if everybody says that I ruined my child’s life, or my child grows up and hates me because I didn’t make him go to school.
+When you’re not in a state of trust, you’re always worried about what’s going to happen.
+I’m sure that’s a common experience with a lot of unschoolers, especially if you’re new to it.
+It’s kind of a leap of faith.
+You have this anxiety.
+What if this doesn’t work?
+What if everybody says that I ruined my child’s life or my child grows up and hates me because I didn’t make him go to school?
 There can be this anxiety that really saps your power.
 So, trust is a pathway to power through understanding.

 The reason I think understanding is so important is because when you understand, for example, the true nature of the human species and how they’re designed by nature to work to learn, it makes it possible to release those anxieties and move into a state of trust, a state of ease and inner peace.

-I think of trust as being kind of a particular power, more than just other kinds of power, where it just amplifies things but it’s taking away the things that unamplify it; that dampen our powers.
+I think of trust as being a particular power, more than other kinds of power, where it just amplifies things but it’s taking away the things that unamplify it, that dampen our powers.
 A lot of power gets drained from us when we’re in the state of anxiety, and if we can find a way to move into trust, then it does really transform our experience, and our kids tend to respond in a positive way that leads to easier times, all in all.

 I like to think of trust in three levels.
 The first is trusting human nature, which is what we’ve been talking about and how the human species has evolved to be the animal that educates itself.
-I can point you to some resources to learn more about that especially the stuff by Peter Gray.
+I can point you to some resources to learn more about that, especially the stuff by Peter Gray.